sixteenmillimeter/filmless/README.md

 Scripts and templates for making "filmless", cameraless analog films using free open-source software.

-Building off of the [v2f](https://github.com/sixteenmillimeter/v2f) application for generating film-sized strips of images, this set of tools for building pixel-perfect image sequences for printing and laser cutting into viable 16mm film strips.
+Building off of the [v2f](https://github.com/sixteenmillimeter/v2f) application for generating film-sized strips of images, this is a set of tools for building pixel-perfect image sequences for printing and laser cutting into viable 16mm film strips.
+Create 16mm films from non-film materials and convert video to strips of film using the [Processing](https://processing.org/).

 ### [Download](https://github.com/sixteenmillimeter/filmless/archive/master.zip)